karlaxnieves/support-git-delete-yespo/docs/Email/email-setting-up/faq-setting-digital-signatures.md

 An example of a public key record when working with our service for the example.com domain:

-\_esputnik.*domainkey.example.com.
-IN    CNAME    dkim.esputnik.com.*
+`esputnik._domainkey.example.com.
+IN    CNAME    dkim.esputnik.com.`

 ### DMARC Technology

 DMARC technology identifies emails by SPF and DKIM and determines what to do if the mailing is sent from IPs or domains not specified in these signatures: none, quarantine or reject.\
-We recommend implementing a strict DMARC policy *"v=DMARC1; p=reject; adkim=s; aspf=s; sp=reject; rua=mailto:postmaster@ yourdomain.com".*
+We recommend implementing a strict DMARC policy `"v=DMARC1; p=reject; adkim=s; aspf=s; sp=reject; rua=mailto:postmaster@ yourdomain.com"`.

-You should start with the email quarantine policy ***p=quarantine pct=5*** and use the pct parameter to set the percentage of messages to which the DMARC rule is applied, gradually increasing the percentage to ***pct=100***.
-Then, set a strict policy with the initial value of the percentage of rejected emails ***p=reject pct=5*** and progressively increase the ***pct*** parameter's value to 100%.
-Provided you carry out regular mailings, you can increase the percentage (***pct***) of filtered emails every few days.
+You should start with the email quarantine policy `p=quarantine pct=5` and use the pct parameter to set the percentage of messages to which the DMARC rule is applied, gradually increasing the percentage to `pct=100`.
+Then, set a strict policy with the initial value of the percentage of rejected emails `p=reject pct=5` and progressively increase the `pct` parameter's value to 100%.
+Provided you carry out regular mailings, you can increase the percentage (`pct`) of filtered emails every few days.
 The rua tag allows you to specify an address to receive reports about deploying DMARC rules in your domain.
 Enter your email address in this setting, or create a new one.
 To send reports to multiple addresses, separate them by comma.

 > ❗️ Note
 >